CU-DSI-Scholars/site-source/content/post/2020-09-09-call-for-student-applications-dsi-dfg-scholars-fall-2020.md

 + October 23rd, 2020 (expected)
     + [Faculty -> Student] Email offers of the internship will be sent to students.

 {{< alert info>}}
-Click [here](/page/faq2020) for a list of frequently asked questions.
-We will be constantly updating this list based on inquries we receive.
+Please email questions to [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu), see our [FAQ](/page/faq_fall_2020/), or [register](https://columbiauniversity.zoom.us/meeting/register/tJIlf-muqzMtEtZOPVAXBFgSpuY6RqwEKO0g) for the information session at 11:00am Eastern time on September 24th.
 {{< /alert >}}

-Please email questions to <dsi-scholars@columbia.edu>.